selfcustody/krux/docs/getting-started/usage/generating-a-mnemonic.en.md

 <img src="../../../img/maixpy_m5stickv/new-mnemonic-via-snapshot-sha256-125.png" align="right">
 <img src="../../../img/maixpy_amigo_tft/new-mnemonic-via-snapshot-sha256-150.png" align="right">

 (Experimental!)
 Choose between 12 or 24 words, then take a random picture and Krux will generate a mnemonic from the hash of the image bytes.

+### Image Entropy Quality Estimation

+During image capture, entropy quality estimation is displayed to assist you in obtaining a high-quality image source for your key.
+After a snapshot is taken, Shannon's entropy and pixel deviation indices are presented.
+Minimum thresholds are established to prevent the use of poor-quality images with low entropy for key generation.
+It's important to note that these values serve as indicators or estimations of entropy quality, but they are not absolute entropy values in a cryptographic context.

 <div style="clear: both"></div>